 - Parrot ladders make good climbing toys.

-While toys are never a substitute for one-on-one human companionship, avian playthings can help to curb a bird's loneliness when its owners are absent.
+While toys are never a substitute for one-on-one human companionship, playthings can help curb a bird's loneliness when its owners are absent.
 Some toys for parrots are actually designed for this purpose.
-Polly Dolly or Snuggle Buddy toys can serve as substitute avian companions.
+Polly Dolly or Snuggle Buddy toys can serve as substitute companions.
 A parrot will in turn play with, preen, and even beat up companion-type toys, as a normal part of avian behavior.

 Play Stands & Tree Perches

 - Play Stands--a good play stand allows for climbing.
 Some are no more than glorified feeding stations.
 If a parrot owner decides to purchase a play stand, it is a good idea to shop around and find one that offers more than mere perching space.
-A goo play stand offers a work-out and is designed to encourage play time.
+A good play stand offers a work-out and is designed to encourage play time.

 - Tree Perches--some owners make tree perches.
 A tree perch costs nothing and if it has many branches it's ideal.
 A parrot can climb all over it, hang upside down and shred the bark.
 A parrot can also use a tree perch for daily wing flapping, which helps to satisfy the urge to fly.